If you work in sports security, then you might have noticed a disturbing rise of unruly fan behavior at recent events.

 This swatted the efforts by some fans to disrupt the game.
 And it ensured a safe event for everyone in attendance.

 Elaborating on this idea, it’s not hard to imagine other scenarios that could potentially cause problems.
-For instance:

 - A fan starts sending a barrage of racist messages to a visiting team’s star player on social media.